The Enemy (English rock band): Hiatus and Tom Clarke Solo Career (2016–21)

 In 2016 frontman Tom Clarke announced that the band would be splitting up for the foreseeable future, citing a multitude of reasons such as personal health issues, fatherhood and lack of exposure.

 In the following years, frontman Tom Clarke embarked on a solo career.
 He toured frequently, mainly performing acoustic versions of classic Enemy songs.

 In April 2021, Clarke released his debut studio album The Chronicles of Nigel.

-Reunion (2022)
+Reunion Tours (2022–23)

 On 30 October 2021, during his solo show at the HMV Empire in Coventry, Tom Clarke was joined on stage by his ex-bandmates, as he announced a comeback gig on 28 October 2022.
 The following day, the band announced a full UK reunion tour to celebrate 15 years of their debut album, We'll Live and Die in These Towns.

+The Enemy then continued their return to the stage with a sold out UK tour across a host of O2 venues.
+This 2022 tour concluded with three sold out shows in their hometown Coventry (HMV Empire).

+The year of 2023 saw The Enemy make their long-awaited return to the UK festival circuit.
+This included appearances at the likes of TRSNMT, Isle of Wight Festival and Manchester’s Neighbourhood Weekender (just to name a few).
+This busy schedule was highlighted by an extremely well received headline spot on the Friday of Coventry’s Godiva Festival.

+Indie Til I Die Tour (2024)

+In 2024 the band announced their return to the studio, exciting fans across the world.
+They played in two shows late 2024 with The Subways and The Holloways as part of the Radio X ‘Indie til I Die’ tour.

+The Enemy UK Tour (2025)

+The Enemy announce a host of shows taking place across the UK in late 2025.
+This is accompanied with a select handful of appearances across the summer 2025 festival circuit as well as a large scale outdoor gig scheduled in Newcastle.

+New material has been announced and this tour will see the first teases of The Enemy’s fifth studio album project.

 Styles and influences

-The Enemy aim to make music about friendship and social commentary like The Sway, 6 times The Jam & The Libertines.
+The Enemy aim to make music about friendship and social commentary like The Sway, 6 times, The Jam, and The Libertines.
 Tom Clarke has said that bands such as The Clash and Oasis have had a "huge influence on our friendships within the band and with our families.
 These bands taught us to open our hearts".